awsdocs/aws-cdk-guide/v2/parameters.md

 cdk deploy MyStack --parameters uploadBucketName=upbucket --parameters downloadBucketName=downbucket
 ```

-If you are deploying multiple stacks, you can specify a different value of each parameter for each stack by prefixing the name of the parameter with the stack name and a colon\.
+If you are deploying multiple stacks, you can specify a different value of each parameter for each stack\.
+To do so, prefix the name of the parameter with the stack name and a colon\.

 ```
 cdk deploy MyStack YourStack --parameters MyStack:uploadBucketName=uploadbucket --parameters YourStack:uploadBucketName=upbucket